barron-a/portfolio/README.md

 ## Description

-Adam Barron's Portfolio is a website with link to sections titled "About Me", "Work", and Contact Me".
-The intent of the site is to give potential employers a look at my work and get to know a little bit about me.
+Adam Barron's Portfolio is a website with links to sections titled "About Me", "Work", and Contact Me".
+The intent of the site is to give potential employers a look at my work and to let them know a little about me as a person/employee.

 ## Visuals